kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

         start_memory = get_memory_usage()
 ```

-At the end of the program we dump out our usage.
+At the end of the program, we dump out our usage.

 ```python
     if memory: